devonfw-tutorials/tutorial-compiler/documentation/Definition of DONE.md

 ### Only for Try Out-tutorials:

 * I wanted to showcase a certain sample project/feature and its capabilities in a fast and straightforward way to the reader.
 Example: Tutorial for launching MyThaiStar, so the reader can click through it, and see what is possible.
-* I provided little explanation of the things done in the tutorial.
+* I provided only little explanation of the things done in the tutorial.